wp-plugins/fv-feedburner-replacement/readme.txt

 3. If you use WP Super Cache, follow the intructions in the plugin activation notice to disable feed caching, or see [Installation guide](http://foliovision.com/seo-tools/wordpress/plugins/fv-feedburner-replacement/installation/)

-== Theme compatibility ==

-If you want to get the most correct display when deleting a comment and preserving it's replies, you need to use a theme which is using "cascade" display of the comments instead of "nested" display.

-Thoughtful Comments assumes that each comment is contained in some HTML element with unique ID which is containing the comment ID, so it works with most of the themes.

 == Screenshots ==

 1. Plugin settings screen.